ipozdeev/it-skills-for-research/writing-with-latex.md

 pdflatex <filename>.tex
 ```

 to produce a readable pdf.
-In Sublime with LaTeXTools installed, you can use `Ctrl+B` instead.
+In a text editor such as Sublime Text with LaTeX integration enabled, you can compile a .tex file from the editor directly.
 Do read more about compilers [here](https://www.overleaf.com/learn/latex/Choosing_a_LaTeX_Compiler).

 ## generating .tex exogenously